-Everyone from the board of directors, the business owner and the compliance function need to make it clear that they won't tolerate bribery and corruption and that anyone found guilty will face the highest sanctions.
+Everyone from the board of directors to the business owner and the compliance function needs to make it clear that they won't tolerate bribery and corruption and that anyone found guilty will face the highest sanctions.

 However, the most vital thing is for people at the top to be seen to practice what they preach and believe in the importance of anti-bribery policies.
 Otherwise, staff won't buy into the culture, and any dialogue around anti-bribery training won't be taken seriously.

 3. Embed ABAC principles in corporate culture

 Refer to Anti-Bribery and Corruption (ABAC) in company handbooks, reports, and training.
 Set ground rules upfront by including ABAC clauses in all supplier contracts, along with appropriate termination clauses for suspected breaches.